Az első lépések

 Remove the controls from the previous procedures, or create a blank app as you did previously, and add three slider controls to it:

-Arrange the sliders so they don't overlap, add three text boxes, and configure them to show Red, Green, and Blue:
+Arrange the sliders so they don't overlap, add three labels, and configure them to show Red, Green, and Blue:

 Set the Max property of each slider to 255, which is the maximum value of a color component for the RGBA function.